cahlan/youth-gospel-study-curriculum/weeks/week-5.md

 > > My beloved brothers and sisters, I plead with you to increase your spiritual capacity to receive revelation.
 Let this Easter Sunday be a defining moment in your life.
 Choose to do the spiritual work required to enjoy the gift of the Holy Ghost and hear the voice of the Spirit more frequently and more clearly."

 What "spiritual work" is President Nelson talking about?
-How can you hear the voice of the Spirit more frequently and more clearly?
+How can you hear the voice of the Spirit more frequently and more clearly this week?
+Make a plan for how you will improve this week.